The Moron Test: 1: Old School

 Old School was the only section of the game included at the launch of the iOS version of the Moron Test.
 Players must carefully follow the instructions written on digital index cards to progress.
 The objects that are used in this section are elementary school themed, featuring planets and math symbols.
 In this section of the Moron Test, the Rubber Duck, the Bee, the Mouse, and the Angry Duck are introduced.

 2: Late Registration

 Late Registration was added in iOS version 2.0, updating the game with new question types and introducing new characters to the game: the Green Frog, the Giraffe, and the Turtle.
 This update also introduced the "Grey Card", which contains misleading instructions that are not to be followed.

 3: Winter Break

-Winter Break was added in iOS Version 3.0, released four days before Christmas in 2009.
+Winter Break was added in iOS Version 3.0, released on December 21, 2009.
 Players are introduced to the Disassembled Snowman and the Penguins.
 Many of the tasks in this section are winter-themed, such as saving characters that are trapped in ice.